-B.4.3 The selection of the Skaters and the notification procedure must be implemented in such a way that the Skaters or team officials have no warning as to which Skaters are scheduled for Doping Control until the Skater is notified in accordance with Article A.10.1.
+B.4.2 Except for ABP Blood In-Competition Testing according to B.4.10, the selection of the Skaters and the notification procedure must be implemented in such a way that the Skaters or team officials have no warning as to which Skaters are scheduled for Doping Control until the Skater is notified in accordance with Article A.10.1.

-B.4.4 Any Skater participating in an ISU Event, Olympic Qualifying Event and Open International Competition may be subject to Testing.
+B.4.3 Any Skater participating in an ISU Event or an International Competition may be subject to Testing.
 The notification may not infringe on the Competition itself and shall respect the Competition program.
 Inappropriate timing of a request to provide a Sample will not, however, invalidate the request.
 Skaters may note any concerns with the doping control process on the Doping Control Form.

-B.4.5 Team event
+B.4.5 Team competitions

-In team events, only Team members who have participated in the Team Competition during the Event can be selected for Doping Control testing.
+In team competitions, only Team members who have participated in the Team Competition during the Event can be selected for Doping Control testing.